Radiofrequency Facial Results: What It Does + If It’s Worth It

 So...What’s the Science Behind It?

-So what this treatment does is give those fibroblasts a little wake-up call to get back in the game.
+So what this treatment does is basically wake those fibroblasts back up.
 They start producing collagen again, your skin tightens up, and you get that lifted, refreshed look without going under the knife or taking a ton of time off.
 The whole thing takes about 30 minutes, there's minimal downtime, and honestly, nobody has to know you did anything.
 You just look like you've been taking really good care of yourself, which you absolutely have been!

 WHO SHOULD NOT DO THIS